VDKamani/ShellScripts/README.md

 ## Directory Structure

--**`inatall_command.sh`**: This will be used to set the script as command so that we can directly use the script system wide without needing or considering path of the script once it installed.
+- **`inatall_command.sh`**: This will be used to set the script as command so that we can directly use the script system wide without needing or considering path of the script once it installed.

 - **`usercreate_with_pemfile`**: Creates a PEM file for a specified user if it does not already exist.
 The script will ensure the directory is created if it doesn't exist and handle file creation accordingly.